 Vegetable Peels and Scraps

 Freeze vegetable peels and chicken scraps in a resealable plastic bag.
-When it’s full, use the contents to make stock.
+When it's full, use the contents to make stock.
 Aromatic vegetables (carrots, celery, garlic, onions, shallots) work best.
-Cover the trimmings with water, and simmer for 2 hours, skimming the surface frequently.
+Cover the trimmings with water, and simmer for two hours, skimming the surface frequently.
 Strain, and let cool completely.
 Senior editor Lauryn Tyrell even includes the onion skins.
 "They don't add a significant amount of flavor, but they definitely give the final stock a more delicious, golden color," she says.
 "Just make sure to wash the onions well if using the skins."

 Nuts spoil quickly; if you bought more than you need, try puréeing some into a spread.
-Use raw or toasted nuts of one type or any combination—throw whatever you have on hand into a food processor with a sprinkling of salt, and blend for a few minutes, just until smooth.
-Refrigerate for up to 2 weeks.
+Use raw or toasted nuts of one type or any combination-throw whatever you have on hand into a food processor with a sprinkling of salt, and blend for a few minutes, just until smooth.
+Refrigerate for up to two weeks.

 Nearly any leftover herb can make a fine sauce for pasta or roasted potatoes, or a delicious sandwich spread.
-Mix unused herbs from various recipes, such as basil, parsley, chives, and oregano, and purée them in a food processor with a handful of Parmesan cheese, 1 garlic clove, salt, and enough olive oil to make a paste.
+Mix unused herbs from various recipes, such as basil, parsley, chives, and oregano, and purée them in a food processor with a handful of Parmesan cheese, one garlic clove, salt, and enough olive oil to make a paste.

 And don't throw out those parsley stems!
 Editor at large Shira Bocar likes to finely chop them and add to potato salad for crunch.
 For herbs that are too strongly flavored for this faux-pesto, such as rosemary or thyme, Lauryn will often simmer the hardy stems with citrus peels and ginger scraps in a pot of water on the stovetop to deodorize the air (like a DIY air freshener!).